sdslabs/VortexDB/README.md

   <a href="https://discord.gg/dXkVEgTPu9"><img src="https://img.shields.io/discord/758961084337618944?style=flat-square&logo=discord&label=discord" alt="Discord"></a>
 </p>

-**VortexDB** - A high-performance vector database built from scratch in Rust.
+**VortexDB** - A high-performance vector database built from scratch in Rust 🦀.
 VortexDB is designed for efficient similarity search and can be used as the backbone for AI-powered applications.

 ---